stigok/dotcom/README.md

+# stigokdotcom

+> Source of angular app running on stigok.com

+### Thanks
-> angular-seed — the seed for AngularJS apps tyvm
+- angular-seed — the seed for AngularJS apps

+tyvm!